pirainogi/gobble-client/README.md

 A full service meal-prepping application with scheduling functionality so you never have to worry about what the <i>fork</i> is for dinner again.

-Made with React.js (create-react-app) and Ruby on Rails database.
+Made with React.js and Ruby on Rails database.
+Please find the Rails database at [Gooble-Server](https://github.com/pirainogi/gobble-server).
+You will need to create an API key with RapidAPI in order to seed your data.

 *** Work in Progress ***